Pakistan’s prime minister contracts coronavirus two days after his first vaccine dose

 The Health Ministry quickly responded that the prime minister was not fully vaccinated when he contracted the virus.

 “He only got the first dose merely two days ago which is too soon for any vaccine to become effective.
-Antibodies develop 2-3 weeks after the second dose of two-dose Covid vaccine,” it said in a tweet.
+Antibodies develop two to three weeks after the second dose of two-dose covid vaccine,” it said in a tweet.

 But doctors and experts fear such statements will not be enough.